xmatters/xm-labs-sematext-integration/README.md

     <img src="/media/create_event_step.png">
 </kbd>

-2. Drag items from the right to existing or new fields.
+2. Drag items from the right to the appropriate fields on the left.
+Any new fields you have added to the form layout will be available here.

 <kbd>
     <img src="/media/custom_create_event.png">